Dan5ku/blog-comparison-react-vue-angular/README.md

 Conclusion:

-React: Simple, but requires additional packages for advanced features.
+**React**: Simple, but requires additional packages for advanced features.

-Vue: More flexible with initial configuration options.
+**Vue**: More flexible with initial configuration options.

-Angular: Heavier setup but includes everything you need from the start.
+**Angular**: Heavier setup but includes everything you need from the start.

 ## 1.5 TypeScript support